 - Allergy and Immunology Fellowship

 - Cardiovascular Disease Fellowship

 Texas Heart Institute at CHI St. Luke’s Health-Baylor St. Luke’s offers a variety of accredited and non-accredited clinical and research fellowship training programs.

 Undergraduate Medical Education

-The Department of Medicine provides undergraduate medical education (UME) students a well-rounded balance of training, exposure and experience that prepares them for graduate programs in their chosen specialties.
-Our faculty teach two-thirds of the courses UME students must take.
-Our students will first attend foundational sciences curriculum courses and then clinical curriculum courses.
+The Department of Medicine provides undergraduate medical education (UME) students a balance of training, exposure and experience that prepares them for graduate programs in their specialties.
+Our students first attend foundational sciences curriculum courses and then clinical curriculum courses.
 Students will choose one sub-internship, seven core clerkships and five or six clinical electives.